dcummings856/MSA-signout/README.md

 # MSA-Signout
 Application used to track signouts for MSAs and keys.

-# Tools used
+# Packages/Dependencies used
-HTML, CSS, Javascript, NodeJS, Express
+dotenv, ejs, express, luxon, method-override, mongodb, mongoose, morgan

 ---